 I told her that even if she doesn’t go with me, she needs to watch out for this product because it’s been known to have a LOT of problems, and I mean a lot.
 Apparently, they brought this product to market too quickly and it has a really poor adhesive.
 So, if you put it down and then move the plank so that it is firmer in place, it tends to ruin the glue.
 For anyone who has tried to install this type of product, they know that this happens to some extent on almost every other plank that you lay.
 So, after several weeks, the flooring tends to peel up and slide around.
 I’ve now heard so many bad stories about this that I refuse to install it.
 Also, if you do in fact have a flood, the adhesive on this cheaper product ruins it.

 So, this really got me thinking…Is it really cheaper to buy from Home Depot?
 This was my topic of discussion for my 10 min presentation at BNI yesterday.
-My conclusions are: Yes, you can get a cheaper product at Home Depot – ABSOLUTELY…But, you usually get a worse value (especially in terms of labor and service…and often in product quality)….and because of this, while it sometimes appears that you are saving a bit of money in the short run, you are actually losing money in the long run.
+My conclusions are: Yes, you can get a cheaper product at Home Depot – ABSOLUTELY…But, you usually get a lower value (especially in terms of labor and service…and often in product quality)….and because of this, while it sometimes appears that you are saving a bit of money in the short run, you are actually losing money in the long run.

 Let me explain further.
 I know that usually, when you are comparing us vs. Home Depot, we come out lower than Home Depot for hardwood and laminate.
 And, when comparing vs. carpet, I sometimes come out a tad higher.
 Because we are a nationwide buying group (with over 100 of us across the country), we buy directly from the manufacturers and get good rates – usually we are buying it at the same rates as Home Depot.
 So, when I go to Home Depot and I see they are selling a product for less than what I buy it for, I get suspicious.
 Now, that I’ve been in the business long enough, I now know what to look for.
 So, let me share some examples with you from my field trip the other day.